 Time lapses require hours for a single video.
 You don’t want to spend hours shooting a time-lapse only to realize that it is out of focus or overexposed.
 With the camera settings locked in, take a test shot.
 Then, view the photo carefully, using the zoom tool to get a closer look.
-Make any necessary adjustments to the focus, exposure, or composition.
-Then repeat this step, taking more test shots until you have a photo that you are happy with.
+Make any necessary adjustments to the focus,

 Set the Intervalometer Settings